Dianqin-Sun/academic-website/content/event/WCE2021/index .md

 # Show this page in the Featured widget?
 featured: true

-# Featured image
-# Place an image named `featured.jpg/png` in this page's folder and customize its options here.
+authors: [Dianqin Sun]
+tags: [Causal mediation]

+# Is this a featured talk? (true/false)
+featured: true

 image:
-  caption: ''
+  caption: 'poster'
-  focal_point: ""
+  focal_point: Right
-  placement: 2
-  preview_only: false